Copykopi/ip-scan/README.md

-# IP SCAN TOOLS BY COPYKOPI
+# IP SCAN TOOLS BY Nyx
 A powerful network scanner built with Python, Scapy, and Colorama.
 This tool performs ARP scans to discover hosts, TCP SYN scans for ports, and grabs banners/OS info.